Get exclusive member benefits & effect social change. Join Today

 Your doctor will likely also order a complete blood count (CBC) to confirm the number of red blood cells.
 Your red blood cell count may be low if you have bleeding in the esophagus.
 Your doctor will be able to determine if you have MWS based on the findings from these tests.

 According to the National Organization for Rare Disorders, the bleeding that results from tears in the esophagus will stop on its own in about 80 to 90 percent of MWS cases.
-This typically occurs in a few days and doesn’t require treatment.
+Healing typically occurs in a few days and doesn’t require treatment.
+But if the bleeding doesn’t stop, you may need one of the following treatments.

-You may need surgery if the bleeding doesn’t stop on its own.
+You may need endoscopic therapy if the bleeding doesn’t stop on its own.
+The doctor performing the EGD can perform this therapy.
+Endoscopic options include:

 Extensive blood loss may require the use of transfusions to replace lost blood.

-It’s important to treat conditions that cause long episodes of severe vomiting to prevent MWS.
 Excessive alcohol use and cirrhosis can trigger recurring episodes of MWS.
-Avoid alcohol and talk to your doctor about ways to manage your condition to prevent future episodes.
+If you have MWS, avoid alcohol and talk to your doctor about ways to manage your condition to prevent future episodes.

 Written by: Darla Burke